charleswolfe/cwphpfblikeall/README.md

 Facebook SDK not required.
 PHP curl support required.
 Must create your own facebook app, which requires a facebook account (which, for some reason, may require a phone number, use a throwaway).
+Requires "the book, with the faces" publish_actions and read_stream permissions